California Tricking Championship 2026 Official Rules

 Format:

 Each competitor performs 2 individual passes.
-Each pass can be as long or short
+There are no limits on a pass length.

 Seeding